Lombiq/Hastlayer-SDK/Hast.Abstractions/Hast.Vitis.Abstractions/Readme.md

 }
 ```

-To get the rest from your Azure account:
+To get this information from your Azure account:
 1. Go to the [Azure Portal](https://portal.azure.com/).
 2. Click Storage Accounts.
 3. Select your account or create a new one with *Blob Storage*.